feng1st/coframework/README.md

 The `@ExtensionSession` annotation set up a plugin, which will try to resolve a `BizScenario` object from the arguments, put it in the stack, and then call the actual method.

-There is an example that adds `@ExtensionSession` on the main entrance service:
+There is an example that adds `@ExtensionSession` on the main entry service:

 ```java